rklymentiev/py-for-neuro/chapters/chapter5.md

 ### Exercise. fMRI data set

 1. Load in the data from fMRI experiment.
 Path to file `"exercises/data/fmri_data.csv"`.
-Note that columns is a file are separated by `;`.
+Note that columns in a file are separated by `;`.
 2. Create a new DataFrame `parietal_df` with observations from the parietal region (`df["region"] == "parietal"`);
-3. Save the resulted DataFrame as an Excel file.
+3. Save the resulting DataFrame as an Excel file.

 <codeblock id="05_03">